FERRY + HOTEL

 In the grounds of one of the New Forest’s most ancient dwellings are some of the world’s most beautiful and amazing cars.
 From speed ace Sir Malcolm Campbell’s world-beating Bluebird, to Harry Potter’s flying Ford Anglia and the last Cadillac Elvis Presley ever drove, they’re all here, along with special exhibitions, activities for children and the chance to snoop around the private rooms of the Montagu family at Palace House.
 Vist www.beaulieu.co.uk for more information.

 The New Forest is one of the UK’s top foodie destinations; it has its own food quality Marque and unique produce such as Pannage pork, produced from acorn-munching, free-roaming pigs.
-Whether it’s the Michelin-starred Montagu Arms Hotel at Beaulieu, food foraged from the forest itself; blackberries or cob nuts, perhaps, or a visit to the New Forest Food and Drink Festival (taking place from October 31-November 6 2016) the Forest has everything to gladden a gourmet’s heart.
+Whether it’s the Michelin-starred Montagu Arms Hotel at Beaulieu, food foraged from the forest itself; blackberries or cob nuts, perhaps, or a visit to the New Forest Food and Drink Festival.
+The Forest has everything to gladden a gourmet’s heart.
 Check out the New Forest’s website for four fabulous food trails showcasing the very best of New Forest food.

 The New Forest has more than 140 miles of off-road tracks and low speed-limit roads, where you can enjoy easy cycling and see thousands of free-roaming ponies.
 Forgotten your bike?
 Don’t worry, Forest Leisure Cycling at Burley hires a large range of bikes and accessories and Brockenhurst’s Cyclexperience hire a huge range, from mountain bikes, to hybrids, and also rent inclusive bikes suitable for people with physical disabilities.